Diego1721/Cajero/README.md

 # Cajero
-Simulacion de un cajero hecho con Python y SQLDatabaseBrowser
+Simulation of an ATM made with Python and SQLDatabaseBrowser